Sharad Vir Singh

-Sharad Vir Singh is an Indian politician and a member of 17th Legislative Assembly of Uttar Pradesh of India.
+Sharad Vir Singh is an Indian politician and a member of the 17th Legislative Assembly of Uttar Pradesh of India.
 He represents the Jalalabad constituency of Uttar Pradesh and is a member of the Bhartiya Janata Party.

 Political career

 Singh was elected as MLA for the 3rd time in 2017.
-In 1996 he had won election 1st time and in 2002 he again won the election from jalalabad.
-In 2007 and 2012 Assembly election he lost with a small margin.
+In 1996, he won the election 1st time, and in 2002, he again won the election from jalalabad.
+In the 2007 and 2012 Assembly elections, he lost by a small margin.

 Singh has been a member of the 17th Legislative Assembly of Uttar Pradesh.
-Since 2017, he has represents the Jalalabad constituency and is a member of the SP.
+Since 2017, he has represented the Jalalabad constituency and is a member of the SP.